DigitalPasts/EvaCUN/how_to_participate.markdown

 #### Writing the Technical Report
 Papers should **not be longer than 4 pages** of content (not including references).
 Each task gets its own technical report.
 To allow blind reviewing, please do not include author names and affiliations within the paper and avoid obvious self-references.
+The technical report should include specific examples for the chosen task and the model's predictions as well as an error analysis section.

 **Papers must be submitted according to the submission deadline.**